Telles01/Telles01/README.md

 ### Hey guys 👋
-I'm Bernard Telles and I born in Brazil.🌳
+🌳I'm Bernard Telles and I born in Brazil.🌳
 - Graduated in Information Sistem and Business.📈💻

-#"I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications."
+#I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications.

 **🧠"Great developers never stop learning" 💡**

 - 📍 Born in Belo Horizonte
 - 💻 Software Developer

 #Find me elsewhere 🌍